EmanAhmed55/Quiz-App/README.md

 # Quiz-App
-Simple Quiz App using HTML5 , CSS and JavaScript"
+Simple Quiz App using HTML5 , CSS and JavaScript